object-oriented-python/object-oriented-programming/doc/source/7_midterm.rst

 1. Commit *and* push your work as you go along.
 Do not rely on committing once at the end of the test.
 You will be marked on what you have pushed to GitHub at the end of the test period.
-If the first time that you try to push something to GitHub is at the end of the hour, and something goes wrong, then you will receive 0% for the test, because you will not have pushed any answers.
+If the first time that you try to push something to GitHub is at the end of the test time, and something goes wrong, then you will receive 0% for the test, because you will not have pushed any answers.
 2. Don't forget to `git add` any files you need to create.
 If you don't add them